mclaugmg/frontend-challenge/backbone-petlist/README.md

 ## Submission
-Feel free to create a github repository and send us the link (encouraged!) or if you're more comfortable, feel free to just send us a zip file with your code their.
+Feel free to create a github repository and send us the link (encouraged!) or if you're more comfortable, feel free to just send us a zip file with your code included.